June 30, 2316

 Ethan failed the last of his tests.
 He didn’t need Taylor to input an official grade to know.
 Unable to control water, he almost drowned one of his fellow student three months ago.
 During the trial for Earth he opened large pit in the testing ground and trapped several professors at the Academy as well as other test takers.
 Ethan set the City of Garden on fire and destroyed a large section of endangered foliage.
 He wished he would’ve died then.
-He was a danger to society and the Council would label him as a Rogue.
+He remained a danger to society, and the Council would label him as a Rogue.

 We on the Council regret to hear of your failure on the Water element examination.
 We feared this outcome.
 We hope you will join us for breakfast and tea tomorrow morning.
 We will discuss your future promptly at ten o’clock.
 Please report to the locked door on the third floor by the tall windows.
 We are sure you know the one.

 Enjoy the rest of your day,

 “Breakfast and tea.”
 He snorted.
 It wouldn’t make a difference if they told him, “we plan to kill you at ten o’clock tomorrow, please make sure you’re there.”
 Perhaps they used “breakfast and tea” as a code for poison.
 He didn’t know how they would do it.
 Every Rogue death he witnessed ended with a different murder method.
 Ethan mused about his own death.
 If he had to choose, he’d pick decapitation by fire rope.
 Quicker and cleaner.